PentiaLabs/WebSolutionBuildScripts/docs/usage.md

 I.e., while the implementations change, the intentions remain the same.

+### FAQ

+**Q:** Couldn't we just use the regular "web publish" functionality from within Visual Studio?

+**A:** No, primarily because only the root `Web.config` is transformed by Visual Studio (all our config include files etc. wouldn't be transformed).
+Slow Cheetah would solve this in theory, but it brings it's own set of issues due to the custom build action it installs in `.csproj`-files.

 ### Publishing a solution

 Open an elevated PowerShell prompt and run the following command in the solution root directory: